 Hong Kong’s PMQ Is the City’s Newest Design Incubator

-A historic site that once housed its married police officers finds new life as a cultural and retail hub for young designers.
+A historic site in Hong Kong that once housed its married police officers finds new life as a cultural hub and incubator for young designers.

 ￼PMQ, as seen from Bridges Street, has been transformed into a dining and creative destination while retaining the colonial building’s historic aesthetic, and all studio units feature a small balcony.
 Forensic analysis of the original paint used for railings and windows revealed a distinctive teal color that was used in the revitalization project.

 Don’t be fooled by the understated colonial facade of PMQ.
 What lies within Hong Kong’s new creative enclave—perched between the fast-gentrifying neighborhood of Sheung Wan and the city’s retail and financial center—is anything but dated.

 What is now PMQ, a vibrant cultural hub and incubator for emerging designers, was originally the site of the Central School, the first government school to provide Western education to the Chinese, with alumni including some of Hong Kong’s most successful business tycoons.
 After it was destroyed in World War II, the 64,583-square-foot site was developed as the first dormitory for married Chinese police officers and their families, with two seven-story buildings housing single and double rooms accessed off an open-air corridor.

 Architecturally, the highly functional design of the blocks, along with historic retaining walls, granite steps, and relics have been retained, with the residential units converted into an eclectic mix of boutiques, studios, and cafés.
 Interiors remain highly functional, with simple concrete and white painted walls, while window frames and railings have been restored to their original teal color.
 A newly constructed bridge linking the two parallel buildings over a central courtyard doubles as an indoor event space and rooftop garden.